 One of the major objections to GMO crops is that they may cross with conventional crops and transmit their foreign genes into traditional varieties.
 Although I think this concern is overblown, there is no question that it can and does happen.
 It is, however, much less of a concern with potatoes than most crops.

 Potatoes are almost exclusively propagated vegetatively by replanting tubers, which are clones.
 They don’t differ substantially from one generation to the next and cannot incorporate genes from other potato varieties, because there is never a stage of sexual reproduction.
-Potato breeders use true potato seed to produce new varieties, but almost nobody else other than hobbyists uses true potato seed to grow potatoes.
+Potato breeders use true potato seeds to produce new varieties, but almost nobody else other than hobbyists uses true potato seeds to grow potatoes.
 Many potato varieties don’t flower or set seed at all in most climates.
 Most potatoes are harvested before any berries that are formed actually mature and the harvest of potatoes, which typically involves killing the plants and then running a harvester through the soil, leaves almost no possibility of volunteers from seed.
 Even if, by some miracle, you got some volunteers from seed, what would they cross with in the midst of a massive monoculture of potato plants?
 So, I’d rate the odds of Innate’s wild potato genes creeping into conventional potatoes as very low.
 But not zero.
 Zero happens in the lab, but rarely in nature.

 I can envision a scenario by which these genes escape.
 It isn’t from an industrial monocrop, but more likely from a home garden.
 The first requirement that we need to satisfy is the growing of an Innate variety and other conventional varieties in close proximity.
 Potato pollen doesn’t travel very far, even with abundant insect pollination.
 By 100 yards, the odds are probably asymptotically approaching zero.
 (This is not based on any hard information, just my observations as a potato grower.)
 The second requirement is that the varieties present actually flower and set seed successfully.
 This is actually not all that likely in most climates.
 The third requirement is that the grower is intentionally saving true potato seed or is a lazy enough weeder that potato berries will fall and remain on the ground to germinate in the following year.

 Let’s say that Bob the frugal gardener wants to grow some potatoes and save a bunch of true potato seed.
 Because he is so frugal, he buys his seed potatoes at the grocery store.
 Not being aware of GMO potatoes or not paying close attention, he buys an Innate variety.
-One of the Innate varieties is based on the conventional variety Desiree, which flowers and sets seed pretty easily in favorable climates.
-Bob’s neighbor is probably not affected, even if he saves true potato seed, but Bob’s closely spaced potatoes get thoroughly crossed up with the Innate version of Desiree.
+One of the Innate varieties is based on the conventional variety Atlantic, which flowers and sets seed pretty easily in favorable climates.
+Bob’s neighbor is probably not affected, even if he saves true potato seed, but Bob’s closely spaced potatoes get thoroughly crossed up with the Innate version of Atlantic.
 It will probably end there, with Bob growing out his potato seeds, none the wiser.
 But, if he shares them with his friends and family, the crossed up varieties start to spread.
 Again, it isn’t likely, but unlikely things happen all the time.

 There are some simple things Bob could have done to prevent this situation, but he needed the right information.
 That is the focus of the next section.